 localhost” as the database hostname and 1521 as the port.

 When you get to the database service name, that’s where you might get hung up.
-I think the installer is reading all this information from the Podman container’s database logs (but I can’t be sure).
-If you select “orcl” as the database service name, it will install ORDS in the entire database, but our ORDS Best Practices recommends you install ORDS in a Pluggable Database (PDB).
+The ORDS installer assumes default configuration settings.
+But here, if you select “orcl” as the database service name, it will install ORDS in the entire database.
+This is not technically incorrect, but our ORDS Best Practices recommends you install ORDS in a Pluggable Database (PDB).
 So I’ll issue the

 podman logs command (in my case:

-podman logs entdb213) to find the name of the PDB.
-In my case it is
+podman logs entdb213) to find the name of the PDB;

 ORCLPDB1 (that’s the default for this container, it’s well-documented in the container registry docs, I’m just an idiot).